Bulk-Boundary Correspondence for Topological Insulators with Quantized Magneto-Electric Effect: Surface Hall effect

-in some properly chosen energy units.
-The origin of the energy axis is pinned at the Dirac singularity of the surface band spectrum.
-In \eqref{Eq:BDirac}, a magnetic field $\vec B$ perpendicular to the surface, defined by the vector potential $\vec A$, was assumed.
-The eigenvalue problem for $D_{\vec B}$ can be solved analytically and the result is that the spectrum consists of Landau levels located at the energies $E_n = sgn(n) \sqrt{2 e B |n|}$, where $n = 0, \pm 1, \pm 2, \dots$.
-Each Landau level carries a Chern number one, hence the surface Hall conductance will jump by one every time the Fermi level crosses a Landau level.
+The eigenvalue problem for $D_{\vec B}$ can be solved analytically and the spectrum consists of Landau levels located at the energies $E_n = {\rm sgn}(n) \sqrt{2 e B |n|}$ where $n \in \ZM$.
+The Landau level corresponding to $n=0$ was referred in the previous section as the Landau level pinned by the tip of the Dirac cone.
+Each Landau level carries a first Chern number which equals to one, hence the surface Hall conductance will jump by one every time the Fermi level crosses a Landau level from below.
 This information alone is not enough to define the actual value of the Hall conductance because one also needs a reference point.
 For Hamiltonians with bounded spectra, the reference point corresponds to a Fermi energy situated below or above the spectra, where it is known that the Hall conductance is zero.
-But the spectrum of the magnetic Dirac operator is unbounded below and above, hence such reference points are missing.
+But the spectrum of the magnetic Dirac operator is unbounded below and above, hence such reference point is missing.
 Pinpointing the net value of the surface Hall conductance rests on the chiral symmetry of the Hamiltonian.
-Since $\sigma_z D_{\vec B} \sigma_z = - D_{\vec B}$, the spectrum is symmetric relative to the origin and if we place the Fermi energy below $E_0$, the Fermi projections satisfy the following relation: $P_{-E_F} = I - \sigma_z P_{E_F} \sigma_z$.
-With the assumption that the Hall conductance takes finite values, supported by an explicit computation \cite{WatanabePRB}, we then conclude that $\sigma_H(E_F) = - \sigma_H(-E_F)$.
-Placing $E_F$ in the gap immediately below $E_0$, we also know that $\sigma_H(-E_F) - \sigma_H(E_F)=1$, allowing us to conclude that $\sigma_H(\mp E_F) = \pm \tfrac{1}{2}$.
-It is now immediate to see that, in general, $\sigma_H$ is quantized to half-integers.
-Let us point out that this is also the case if a generic odd number of Dirac singularities are present in the surface band spectrum, as is the case for a TRS-stabilized topological insulator.
+Since $\sigma_z D_{\vec B} \sigma_z = - D_{\vec B}$, the spectrum is symmetric relative to the origin and if we place the Fermi energy above $E_0$, the Fermi projections satisfy the following relation: $P_{-E_F} = I - \sigma_z P_{E_F} \sigma_z$.
+With the assumption that the Hall conductance $\tilde \sigma_H$ of the surface takes finite values, supported by the explicit computations in \cite{WatanabePRB}, we can then conclude that $\tilde \sigma_H(E_F) = - \tilde \sigma_H(-E_F)$ by just examining the formula \eqref{Eq:HallQ}.
+Now, if we place $E_F$ immediately above $E_0$, then $-E_F$ and $E_F$ are separated by just one Landau level, the one corresponding to $E_0$.
+As a result, $\tilde\sigma_H(E_F)-\tilde \sigma_H(-E_F)=-1$.
+This allows one to conclude that $\tilde \sigma_H(\mp E_F) = \pm \frac{1}{2}$.
+To summarize, by using the chiral symmetry together with the assumption that $\tilde \sigma_H$ is finite, we have found two reference values of the Hall conductance that are half-integer.
+It is now clear that $\tilde\sigma_H$ is quantized to half-integers in general.
+This is also the case if a generic odd number of Dirac singularities are present in the surface band spectrum, as it could happen for a TRS-stabilized topological insulator.